nsidc/qgreenland/doc/contributor-how-to/write-documentation.md

   can view by clicking "details" for the Read the Docs check.

-## Documentation styles

-We have created the following styles to use when referring to QGIS elements:
-* Any reference to a QGIS user interface element will be bolded. e.g.: "Navigate to **Settings -> User Profiles -> Open Active Profile Folder** to get the directory path" or "Use the **Layers Panel** to change the order of the layers".

-* Menu paths are delimited by ->, e.g.: Settings -> User Profiles -> Open Active Profile Folder

 ## How to update an existing documentation page

 * Is this new content a [How To](https://diataxis.fr/how-to-guides/), a